Spinning test-body orbiting around Schwarzschild black hole: circular dynamics and gravitational-wave fluxes: Circular Dynamics of the Effective-One-Body Hamiltonian

 and, by inserting the two equations above into Eq~\eqref{eq:Hcirc}, the corresponding expression for the energy reads

-These two relations fully characterize the circular orbits of a spinning particle on a Schwarzschild black hole at linear order in the spin.
+which manifestly contains the nonspinning particle limit, see Eq~\eqref{eq:E0Schw}.
+These two relations fully characterize the circular orbits of a spinning particle on a Schwarzschild BH at linear order in the spin.
 We will use these in Sec~\ref{sec:dynamics_energeticsANDisco} to drive comparisons with the corresponding energetics obtained numerically from the Hamiltonian as well as with the energetics from the MP equations.